Take a trip to the African savannah, engage in hands-on activities and discover the features of African predators and

-Observe the incredible African predator and prey up-close.
+Observe incredible African predator's and their prey up-close.
 Analyse skulls and investigate what it takes for these animals to survive.
 In Predator Prey, students will learn how to group animals based on their diet and discover how animals rely on their senses, each other and their environment to survive.

 Students will learn:

 - How to identify key features African animals have developed to survive

 - How African animals rely on each other and the environment

 - The challenges African wildlife face in the wild

 - How Zoos Victoria is helping to Fight Extinction